-This course covers the design and function of the major components of a refrigeration system.
+HAC 100Introduction to Refrigeration3This course covers the design and function of the major components of a refrigeration system.
 The refrigerant cycle and heat transfer will be discussed.
 Particular attention is placed on the use of hand tools and service procedures.
-Prerequisite: COM 061.
-(Fall)
+Prerequisite: COM 061.061.(Fall)